Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

 Most existential thinkers have taken the personal, subjective perspective as their starting point.
 What is it like to be a conscious individual in a particular place at a particular time?
 What does that mean for such existential issues as meaning, living together, personal development and dealing with (the inevitability of) illness and death?
 These existential questions are given additional new meaning by the climate crisis.
+The climate crisis is at its deepest core an existential issue.
+It forces us - more urgently every year - to reflect on who we are as individuals and as a collective humanity, why we do what we do and how we deal with inevitable ecological and societal changes that will deeply affect our personal lives.

 Timetable

 All lectures will take place on-campus and we assume you can be physically present during the scheduled hours.
-You can find the timetable on Datanose.
+You can find the timetable on Datanose

 Registration

-Registration is possible for second or higher year students participating in an Honours programme.
-The registration for the Honours courses will start on December 1, 10 am - December 5, 11 pm, You can register through the online registration form that will appear on Honoursmodules IIS(registration is NOT through SIS or GLASS).
+Registration is possible for students participating in an Honours programme.
+The registration period for the Honours courses will be from November 29, 10:00 am to December 3, 11.59 pm.
+You can register through the online registration form that will appear on Honoursmodules IIS. (registration is NOT through SIS)

 Facts & Figures